AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-webhook-for-cicd.md

 10. Multiple of **Assigned testers** and **Send report to** can be selected.
 11. To remove any **Assigned testers** or **Send report to**, click on the **Cross sign (X)** button.
+    > *Assigned Testers* refers to the individuals or team members who are granted access to and can utilize specific preconfigured settings for executing tests or simulations.

+    > *Send report to* indicates the designated recipents or stakeholders who will receive the test results and findings generated using the preconfigured settings after testing is completed.

+    > Selecting multiple of *Assigned testers* and *Send report to* in terms of presets allows for efficient distribution of testing responsibilities and comprehensive communication of test results to various team members and stakeholders, ensuring a coordinated and thorough testing process.

+    > Removing any *Assigned testers* and *Send report to* may be necessary to update or reassign testing responsibilities and recipents, ensuring the most relevant and up-to-date individuals receive the test tasks and results.

 ![](/img/how-tos/how-to-create-webhook-for-cicd/remove-report.png)